Harold Ballard: Major League Baseball

-Supporters

-Despite his reputation, Ballard was well known for his charitable activities, and even leased out MLG for many functions.
-He was recognized for this on his citation during his 1977 Hockey Hall of Fame induction.
-However, as Ken Dryden put it in his book The Game, he seemed "like [a] wrestling villain who touches the audience to make his next villainy seem worse."

-Dave "Tiger" Williams who played with the Leafs from 1973 to 1980 had a close relationship with Ballard.
-Years later, Williams would remark that all Ballard would want from his players was an honest day of hard work.
-In gratitude, Williams shot a bear during a winter hunt and skinned it for Ballard's office.

 Death and estate

 Ballard died from various health complications on April 11, 1990, at the age of 86.
 Even before his death, there had been battles between his children, Bill Ballard, Harold Ballard Jr., and Mary Elizabeth Flynn, and his longtime companion, Yolanda Ballard.
 Although she and Harold never married, Yolanda had her name legally changed.
 She claimed to have been with Ballard for eight years at the time of his death.
 Yolanda's lawyer Howard Levitt stated there had been a marriage proposal.

 In 1989, Bill Ballard was convicted of assaulting Yolanda and fined $500.
 Yolanda was not invited to Ballard's funeral, nor to the reading of his will.
 She fought with Ballard's family and partners over Ballard's estate following his death.
 In his will, Ballard had left Yolanda $50,000 a year for the rest of her life, but she considered this inadequate and sued for $192,600 and later $381,000 a year.
 The court awarded her $91,000.

 According to Ballard's lawyer, his estate was worth less than $50 million.
 Most of the money was left to a charitable foundation.
 Ballard left his personal belongings to his children and grandchildren.
 Ballard's three children had all previously received shares in Maple Leaf Gardens that they sold for more than $15 million each.
 The executors of Ballard's will were Steve Stavro, Don Giffin and Don Crump.
 In 1991, Stavro paid off a $20 million loan that had been made to Ballard in 1980 by Molson.
 In return, he was given an option to buy Maple Leaf Gardens shares from Ballard's estate.
 Molson also agreed to sell its stake in Maple Leaf Gardens Ltd. to Stavro.
 That deal closed in 1994, and shortly after Stavro bought Ballard's shares from the estate for $34 a share or $75 million.
 The purchase was the subject of a securities commission review and a lawsuit from Ballard's son Bill, but the deal stood and Stavro and his partners in MLG Ventures became the new owner of the Leafs and Maple Leaf Gardens.

-Ballard is buried at Park Lawn Cemetery in Toronto with his wife Dorothy.
+Ballard is buried at Park Lawn Cemetery in Toronto with his wife Dorothy (1907—1969).